Rufus100Procent/FoodSurvey/README.md

 - The backend retrieves images from an AWS S3 bucket.
 - Users rate the images 1-10.
 - If an image receives a rating of 1, 2, or 3, a Lambda function is invoked.
-- The Lambda function sends an SNS notification.
+- SNS notification will be sent out.

 # AWS Services Used During Development
 - AWS CodeCommit